sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 Based on the original implementation, we use crop sizes of *513x513* for both: training and testing.
 Thus, using an output stride 16 means that ASPP receives feature vectors of size *32x32*.

 Also, to add more global context information, ASPP incorporates image-level features.
 First, it applies GAP to the output features from the last atrous block.
-Second, the resulting features are fed to a *1x1* convolution with *256 filters*.
+Second, the resulting features are fed to a *1x1* convolution with 256 filters.
 Finally, the result is bilinearly upsampled to the correct dimensions.

 {% highlight python %}
 @slim.add_arg_scope